faizilham/msc-thesis/main/ch6_collection_extension.typ

     { f |-> bot | f in "Cons" } union { p_i |-> utv_i | p_i in "Params" } union
     { v |-> top | v in "FV" },\
     &&& quad space space.sixth { omega_i |-> bot | p_i in "Params" and utv_i = omega_i} )\
-$ <eq:UtilAnnoConstrStart>
+$ <eq:UtilAnnoTransferStart>

-@eq:UtilAnnoConstrReturn shows the constraint function for return statement nodes, given $(sp, yp) = evalentry(p)$.
-This constraint is only updated to include the lattice changes, meaning that returning a value is still counted as utilizing the value.
+@eq:UtilAnnoTransferReturn shows the transfer function for return statement node, given $(sp, yp) = evalentry(p)$.
+It is only updated to include the lattice changes, meaning that returning a value is still counted as utilizing the value.

 $
   &evalexit(mono("p: return" lbl(e))) &&= (sp[c |-> {UT} | c in "Sources"(p, e) and "type"(lbl(e)) "is Utilizable"], yp)\
-$ <eq:UtilAnnoConstrReturn>
+$ <eq:UtilAnnoTransferReturn>

 We choose to keep this behavior since we do not have a proper alias tracking.
 For example, the identity function is annotated as $(ann(omega) x) -> ann(omega) x andef {1 |-> UT}$, implying that the function utilizes the input and creates a new value with the same previous utilization, even if it is not actually the case.

-The most important change to the constraint functions is to the call nodes constraints.
+The most important change to the transfer functions is to the function call node case.
 First, we update the Instantiate function to requires the utilization statuses of each arguments, and also returns back the unification environment $Gamma$.
 Next, we update all utilization variable $omega$ occuring in $yp$ and $Gamma$ to its replacement value, so that later we can infer the required utilization statuses assigned to $omega$.
 $
   &evalexit(mono("p:" lbl(e) = lbl(f) (lbl(a_1),..,lbl(a_n)))) &&= (("MarkFV" compose "MarkArgs" compose "MarkCall")(sp), ypo), "where:"\
   &wide "MarkCall(s)" &&= sp[e |-> u_ret | f in "Cons"]\